MilaniFrancesco7/Scuola/CoronauVirus/Inglese networking.md

 In the Ethernet access method, all nodes on network operate like a conversation between **polite** people.
 When people meet and begin talking at the same time, one must wait until the other has finished.
 This happens very **quickly** as Ethernet LANs transmit **statements** at 2GB per second.
 The protocol **informs** that all computers must sense the bus at all times.
 When a computer wants to send data or a message, it can do it **immediately** only if cannot **detect** any data on the bus.
 If there are other data being transmitted, then the node has to try later.
 Sometimes two or more computers start transmitting **simultaneously**.
 If this happens, we say that a **collision** occurs.
-All the transmitting computers will receive a "busy line" signal and will hate
+All the transmitting computers will receive a "busy line" signal and will have to stop sending data and try again after a random **length** of time.
+If a network is **heavily** loaded, there will be many collisions.
+As a consequence, the netr
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NzQ5Mjc3OSw3Mzg3MTgwNjMsLTIwOT
+eyJoaXN0b3J5IjpbMTEzOTcwMDE0NCw3Mzg3MTgwNjMsLTIwOT
 c3Mjk0NzUsNjM1ODkzMjI3LDEyMTUwODA1NjBdfQ==
 -->